-You know when you take off running — and then you’re not?
-No seriously.
-I was running to catch the door of the bank as it was closing, and completely missed the curb.
+You know when you take off running — just to slam to a dead stop?
+(No pun intended) Seriously, I was running to catch the door of the bank last week, just as it was closing — and completely missed the curb.
 My bad.
 Actually, it could have been worse – a lot worse.
-Lying on the cement, Itwo things came to mind last week: is anything broken and, of course, did anyone see me.
+Lying on the cement, two things came to mind: is anything broken and, of course, did anyone see me.
 No to both, thank goodness.
-It could have been a “I’ve fallen and I can’t get up” commercial.
 Luckily, my only casualties were scraped knuckles, one bruised elbow, a ripped pair of jeans (which still didn’t make designer status) and a completely raw knee.
 Ouch.
+But, hey, I wasn’t a “I’ve fallen and I can’t get up” commercial.

 What really tripped me up, though, was the smackdown of my confidence.
 I’m usually a pretty strong chick.
-I cry easily and am a total pushover for everyone I love but I take care of myself as I took care of my kids in my stint as a single mom.
+I cry easily and am a total pushover for everyone I love but I take care of myself (almost as well) as I took care of my kids.
 Yet, one misstep on a curb and I’m suddenly back to Grief 101.
 What the…?

-More than the raw sting of my knee, it was the raw absence that greeted me at home.
-Somehow, I was still surprised that morning that my husband wasn’t there to ask what the heck happened.
+More than the raw sting of my knee, it was the raw absence that greeted me at home that really got to me.
+Somehow that morning, I was still surprised that my husband wasn’t there to ask what the heck happened.
 He’s has been gone for a year and a half and it should be pretty clear he wouldn’t be answering the door.
 So why was I suddenly caught between a surprise pity party — and getting the fraud of the year award?
 Continue reading

 Dr. Seuss always nails it.